How Our Probate Process Works

 That's it

 The time it takes for the Court to approve your application varies somewhat state to state and also depends on how busy the Court is.
-As an example, probate applications in Victoria take no more than 10 days to be approved, whilst in Queensland they can take up to about 8 weeks at present to be approved.
+As an example, probate applications in Victoria take no more than around 15 days to be approved, whilst in Queensland they can take up to about 12 weeks at present to be approved.